jimahlstrom/HL2IOBoard/README.md

  * Pico GPIO 26, 27 and 28 are unused.
 They can be used for 3.3 volt logic or for ADC inputs.
 The ADC reference is 3.00 volts.
  * Any Pico pins can be used directly at 3.3 volt logic.

 These resources can be used for various purposes.
-The pico has two UARTs.
+The Pico has two UARTs.
 Output 1 and Input 1 can be used for UART Tx and Rx.
+Note that the signal voltages are zero and five volts.
+This is common for communication between microcontrollers.
+But the standard RS232 levels are more like plus and minus eight volts, so a connection to a PC will require an interface IC.

 A "low-side switch" is a mosfet to ground.
 They are commonly used to switch relays.
 But they can also implement a wired-or bus such as a one-wire bus or an I2C bus.
 The Icom AH-4 antenna tuner can be controlled this way.